-For example, if you have oily skin and you want a light powder to set your makeup, then it might be best to opt for a loose powder because it has less oil and it tends to effectively absorb the shine during the day.
+For example, if you have oily skin and want a light powder to set your makeup, it might be best to opt for a loose powder because it has less oil and tends to absorb the shine during the day effectively.

-However, if you want an easy-to-use powder for quick daily touch-ups, pressed powders can be a great option.
-They’re easy to carry on and they’re not messy as loose powders.
+However, pressed powders can be a great option if you want an easy-to-use powder for quick daily touch-ups.
+They’re easy to carry on, and are not messy like loose powders.

 Should You Use Loose Or Pressed Powder For Under Eyes?

 The under-eye area is one of the trickiest places to apply makeup.
-You want your concealer to cover dark circles but not look cakey or dry.
+You want your concealer to cover dark circles, not look cakey or dry.

 A good setting powder should set your concealer and prevent it from creasing while keeping the eye area looking smooth.